 The Timmins Skate Park is located next to the Whitney Arena in South Porcupine.
 Complete with two opposing starting ramps, a three-sectioned box, a bowl, and several ledges and rails, the Timmins Skate Park is a great place for BMXers, skateboarders, and inline skaters to get off of the streets and enjoy a great place to ride/skate.

 This is a place where aboriginal and non-aboriginal organizations can offer programs and services that meet the needs of the Aboriginal population.
 It is a four season facility for the Aboriginal community to create new cultural responsive programs and services for victims of family and domestic violence.
 The teepee structure can be used for various workshops and events.
 Please contact the Ojibway and Cree Cultural Centre for more information.

-Every Wednesday, Thursday & Friday from June 12th to August 30th part of Downtown Timmins is converted to an Urban Park.
+During the summer, Downtown Timmins is converted to an Urban Park.
 Musicians, artists, farmers’ market and community displays will be featured weekly.
-For more information, contact Downtown Timmins.
+For more information, contact Downtown Timmins BIA.

 705.264.8733 | www.downtowntimmins.com